 Animal Crossing: New Horizons was delayed last year and unfortunately slipped into 2020, although in hindsight this was probably a good thing, and not just so that the developers had the time to finish the game without grinding themselves into the ground.
 2019 was so jam-packed with new games that we struggled to play many of them.
 If the all-consuming Animal Crossing had been thrown in there too, we'd have likely missed out on a whole lot more besides.

-We already know quite a bit about Animal Crossing: New Horizons, but there's going to be plenty more to come over the next couple of months before its 20th March release date.
+We already know quite a bit about Animal Crossing: New Horizons, and we're trying our hardest to stop ourselves buying the adorable Animal Crossing-themed Switch being released alongside the game, but there's going to be plenty more to come over the next couple of months before its 20th March release date.
 We wouldn't be surprised if New Horizons gets its own dedicated mini Direct, either.
-The first-party schedule might look a little barrem at the moment, but if Nintendo wants to keep April and May free of juicy new releases, that would at least give us some space for our island getaway trip.
+The first-party schedule might look a little barren at the moment, but if Nintendo wants to keep April and May free of juicy new releases, we're absolutely fine with that.
+It would at least give us some space for our island getaway trip and time to catch up with our BFFs.
 Bring it on.

 The return of a dormant franchise